cameroncooke/reloaderoo/README.md

 - Raw JSON output shows exact MCP protocol requests/responses
 - No proxy layer or client interpretation
 - Perfect for understanding what's actually happening at the protocol level
+- Use `--quiet` flag to suppress server logs and get clean JSON for scripting

 ### 📝 **Direct CLI Commands** (One-shot execution)
 Execute single commands and get immediate results: